github/deployment-tracker/README.md

 * `deptracker_post_record_soft_fail`: the number of recoverable failed attempts to upload the deployment record.
-* `deptracker_post_record_hard_fail`: the number of failures to persist a record via the HTTP API (either a irrecoverable error or all retries are exhausted).
+* `deptracker_post_record_hard_fail`: the number of failures to persist a record via the HTTP API (either an irrecoverable error or all retries are exhausted).